HenkVanHoek/openwebui-native-installer/README.md

 ---

-## 📸 Screenshots
+## 📄 License

-You can add screenshots here showing:
-- The terminal installation
-- The web interface in your browser
-- Sample chats powered by Ollama
+This project is licensed under the MIT License — see [LICENSE](LICENSE)

 ---

-## 📄 License
+## 🙌 Credits

+Open WebUI is developed at [github.com/open-webui/open-webui](https://github.com/open-webui/open-webui)

-This project is licensed under the [MIT License](LICENSE).
+This installer project is a community contribution for native deployment.